jjdavis/wordfreq/README.md

 # A Dockerized word frequency application

-This application reads a text files and prints a list of words and how frequently they occurred in the file.
-Docker wraps a small script to do the work.
+This application reads a text file and prints a list of words and how frequently they occurred in the file.
+Docker wraps a small shell script to do the work.

+Real word frequency applications could be used in natural language processing or cryptanalysis.
+This toy application at least illustrates some of the things a real word frequency application might do.

 ## The script